ZentaChainAdmin/Zentalk-Web-1/README.md

 [Zentalk Web](https://docs.zentachain.io/zentalk/zentalk-web)

 ## Status
-This project is under active development, there may be breaking changes!
+This project is no longer in active development and may not receive further updates or bug fixes.
+It is important to consider this when deciding to use or integrate the project into your own work.

 ### Build Production
 Builds the app for production to the build folder.